 As mentioned by \cite{Peters2010} this gradient estimator requires the knowledge of the (state-action) transition density and the reward function.
-Hence, in contrast with its analog for stochastic policies, it is a model based method.
-Moreover, notice that this gradient estimator has the same form than \eqref{eq: stochastic policy gradient} with an extra term in the expectation corresponding to the gradient of the return.
-Thus an optimization method which uses this gradient estimator can be interpreted as a deterministic version of the famous REINFORCE method.
-A different approach to derive the same gradient estimator for the continuous-time SOC problem can be found in \cite{Lie2021} and \cite{RiberaQuerRichter2022}.
+Hence, in contrast with its analog for stochastic policies it is a model-based method.
+Moreover, notice that this gradient estimator has the same form as \eqref{eq: stochastic policy gradient} with an extra term in the expectation corresponding to the gradient of the return.
+Thus an optimization method which uses this gradient estimator can be interpreted as a deterministic version of the well-known REINFORCE method.
+A different approach to derive the same gradient estimator for the continuous-time SOC problem can be found in \cite{Lie2021, RiberaQuerRichter2022}. \\

-For the importance sampling RL environment we can provide a close expression for this gradient estimator, since the model is known
+For the importance sampling RL environment we can provide a close expression for this gradient estimator since the model is known

-where the term $\nabla_a \log p(s_{t+1} | s_t, a)$ have been computed by using the Euler-Marujama time-discretized stochastic differential equation \eqref{eq:soc_dis_dynamics}.
+where the term $\nabla_a \log p(s_{t+1} | s_t, a)$ has been computed by using the Euler-Marujama time-discretized stochastic differential equation \eqref{eq:soc_dis_dynamics}.
 Such an approach has already been successfully implemented for the mentioned environment in the context of stochastic optimal control optimization.
-In the original work \cite{Hartmann2012} the deterministic policy (control) is represented by a linear combination of Gaussian ansatz functions and later the approach is generalized for a general deep representation of the control to avoid the curse of dimensionality \cite{RiberaQuerRichter2022}.
+In the original work \cite{Hartmann2012} the deterministic policy i.e. the control is represented by a linear combination of Gaussian ansatz functions and later the approach is extended to a general deep representation of the control to avoid the curse of dimensionality \cite{RiberaQuerRichter2022}.

-\subsubsection{Model-free deterministic Policy Gradient}
+\subsubsection{Model-free deterministic policy gradient}

-Due to the nature of the importance sampling SOC problem, we are interested in exploring RL algorithms which are developed for continuous environments with optimal deterministic policies.
-The well-known deterministic policy gradient algorithms (DPG) presented in \cite{Silver2014} attempt to find a deterministic policy and are suitable for environments with continuous actions.
-The authors extend the policy gradient theorem \cite{Sutton1999} to deterministic policies for discounted continuing problems.
-The derived gradient in this paper is given by
+Due to the nature of the importance sampling SOC problem we are interested in exploring RL algorithms designed for continuous environments with optimal deterministic policies.
+The well-known deterministic policy gradient (DPG) algorithms presented in \cite{Silver2014} attempt to find a deterministic policy and are suitable for environments with continuous actions.
+The authors extend the \textit{policy gradient theorem} \cite{Sutton1999} to problem with deterministic policies and discounted infinite horizon.
+The gradient derived in this paper is given by